Quantile normalization

 Assumptions

-the statistical distribution of each sample should be the same ( or have the same distributional shape) within biological groups or conditions
+the statistical distribution of each sample should be the same ( or have the same distributional shape) within biological groups or conditions, but allowing that they may differ between groups

 How to